Air Force Falcons football: Top 25 finishes

-The Air Force Falcons have finished in the AP Poll and/or the Coaches Poll 8 times in the program's history, with the highest-ranked finishes being No. 6 in 1958 and No. 8 in 1985.
-Note: The AP Poll began in 1936, and the Coaches' Poll began in 1950.
-Before 1990, only the top 20 teams were ranked in the AP Poll before it was expanded to 25.
+The Air Force Falcons have finished in the AP poll and/or the Coaches poll 8 times in the program's history, with the highest-ranked finishes being No. 6 in 1958 and No. 8 in 1985.
+Note: The AP poll began in 1936, and the Coaches' Poll began in 1950.
+Before 1990, only the top 20 teams were ranked in the AP poll before it was expanded to 25.

 In addition to the major polls, the BCS produced rankings from 1998 to 2013 which helped select teams for the BCS Bowls.
 Then, starting in 2014, the CFP committee began issuing rankings to determine which teams were selected for the playoffs.

 Falcon Stadium

 Home games are played in Falcon Stadium, which sits below the main campus at an elevation of 6621 ft above sea level.
+Falcon Stadium is the 2nd highest stadium in the FBS division, with only Wyoming's stadium at a higher elevation.
 Pre-game activities include flyovers by USAF aircraft, including the F-15 and B-2.
 Opened in 1962, its highest attendance was 56,409 in 2002, when the Falcons hosted Notre Dame.